weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 ##### `weaviate.connect_to_x` methods

-The `timeout` argument has been moved into the `additional_config` argument that takes the class `weaviate.config.AdditionalConfig` as input.
+The `timeout` argument in now a part of the `additional_config` argument.
+It takes the class `weaviate.config.AdditionalConfig` as input.

 ##### Queries